Non-stop flights to Reykjavik (Keflavik) (KEF)

 In France, there are 3 airports that have direct flights to Reykjavik (Keflavik).

 From Nice, direct flights are offered by Icelandair.
-This is a seasonal route that started in June and ends in September.
+This is a seasonal route that starts in June and ends in October.

 From Paris, you can fly non-stop with Icelandair or Play.

-From Paris (Orly), you can fly non-stop to Reykjavik (Keflavik) with Transavia.
+From Paris (Orly), you can fly non-stop with easyJet or Transavia.
+This is a seasonal route that starts in April and ends in October.

 Flights from Germany to Reykjavik (Keflavik)